Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Juni 2025 05.28.30 UTC
+- WIB: Jumat, 13 Juni 2025 06.26.14 UTC
-- WITA: Jumat, 13 Juni 2025 06.28.30 UTC
+- WITA: Jumat, 13 Juni 2025 07.26.14 UTC
-- WIT: Jumat, 13 Juni 2025 07.28.30 UTC
+- WIT: Jumat, 13 Juni 2025 08.26.14 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature